juparave/flutter/README.md

 ### iOS
 Open Info.plist file (located at ios/Runner/Info.plist)

+#### CFBundleName
+A user-visible short name for the bundle.
+This name can contain up to 15 characters.
+The system may display it to users if CFBundleDisplayName isn't set.

+#### CFBundleDisplayName
+The user-visible name for the bundle, used by Siri and visible on the iOS Home screen.

 ```
 <key>CFBundleName</key>
+<string>App Name</string> // Your app name here
+<key>CFBundleDisplayName</key>
 <string>App Name</string> // Your app name here
 ```
 ## Recording screen